-Bachelor of Commerce (Accounting) & Bachelor of Commerce (Entrepreneurship) – Double Major – BCom(Curtin)
+Bachelor of Commerce (Accounting and Entrepreneurship) – Double Major – BCom(Curtin)

 Qualified accountants are in demand around the world to help businesses, government, organisations and individuals with finance management.
 An accounting qualification from Curtin is accepted internationally and can go anywhere with you.

 You can develop expertise in areas such as auditing, taxation, insolvency, compliance, or accounting systems and technology.
 You can also develop skills in a number of other areas.
 If you graduate with a Curtin accounting qualification, you are eligible to join a range of professional accounting bodies operating in Australia.

 Entrepreneurship can be found in many types of workplace.
 What they all have in common is ambition, an ability to think outside the square and the love of a personal challenge.
 Does this sound like you?
 If you want to pave your own way and bring your ideas to life rather that work for someone, you could be an entrepreneur in the making.

 This course prepares students for careers in the management of small and medium retail, export or sales enterprises.
 It compromises a foundation in business studies, followed by two streams of units which address subject areas central to marketing, sales, entrepreneurship and SME management.
 This course has a practical emphasis and is guided by a philosophy of teaching which stresses interactivity, student participation and lifelong learning.